Lohannn03/vision-based-crosswalk-risk-warning/README.md

 ## 12. Audio Warning Simulation

-When a risk event is detected, the system generates an English voice warning.
+When a HIGH or DANGER risk event is detected, the system generates an English voice warning.

-* HIGH event: `Caution.
+In the current prototype, the warning is simulated by merging the generated voice audio into the final demo video.
+Therefore, the demo video shows how the system would behave if it were connected to a real warning device.

+### HIGH Event

+- Voice message: `Caution.
 Pedestrian crossing.`
-* DANGER event: `Warning.
+- Meaning: a pedestrian is crossing or entering the crosswalk.
+- Current prototype output: orange visual overlay and simulated voice warning in the demo video.
+- Practical deployment: a roadside speaker may alert pedestrians and nearby road users.
+For drivers inside vehicles, a dashcam, navigation system, vehicle app, or V2X-based alert would be more reliable than roadside audio alone.

+### DANGER Event

+- Voice message: `Warning.
 Vehicle approaching.
 Please stop.`

-The generated voice audio is merged into the final output video to simulate a speaker-based warning system that could be installed near an unsignalized crosswalk.
+- Meaning: a vehicle is approaching too closely or too quickly while a pedestrian is in or near the crosswalk.
+- Current prototype output: red visual overlay and stronger simulated voice warning in the demo video.
+- Practical deployment: the system could trigger both roadside warning and direct in-vehicle warning through dashcam/navigation/V2X integration.

+### Practical Note

+A roadside speaker may not always be audible to drivers inside vehicles because of closed windows, music, engine noise, and traffic noise.
+Therefore, speaker-based warning should be considered a supplementary warning channel.
+For direct driver warning, integration with in-vehicle systems such as dashcams, navigation systems, vehicle apps, or V2X devices would be more practical.

 Generated audio file:
 ```